microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/atmosphere/README.md

 ## Extraction Notes

-- All executable/proof functions requiring proof annotations extracted
+- All executable/proof functions requiring proof annotations extracted from the [verified folder](https://github.com/mars-research/atmosphere/tree/main/kernel/verified) of Atmosphere
 - Covers every module in the module list

-- Almost all unfinished proofs were extracted
+## Extraction Notes
-- 3 functions could not be verified after extraction (in TODO folder)
+Many thanks to the Atmosphere authors who kindly released the source code of Atmosphere upon our inquiry, answered numerous questions from us regarding Atmosphere, and reviewed all the proof-related PRs submitted by us.